 Why so long?
 Because while your child may not react to exposure to dairy on a single occasion, you may find that prolonged exposure to the allergen, over several days or weeks, can cause what’s known as a build up reaction.

 Keeping a Food Diary During the Milk Ladder Challenge

-Because of the possible timescales involved as well as the variety of ways a reaction can be exhibited, I highly recommend recording your/your baby’s diet and observe carefully, noting down any potential symptoms.
+Because of the possible timescales involved as well as the variety of ways a reaction can be exhibited, I highly recommend recording your / your baby’s diet and observe carefully, noting down any potential allergic symptoms.

 It’s also helpful if you suspect multiple allergies, to track and record other possible allergens affecting your child so that you can confirm other allergies too.
 Note this would not be alongside the milk ladder challenge, and should be done at a separate time so that you can carefully monitor how various potential allergens present in your child.

-This diary is available as a free downloadable PDF from our resources library.
+The diary includes a list of common food allergies in the front, and is available as a free downloadable PDF from our resources library.

 What Happens When We Pass a Step on the Milk Ladder?

 Once you’ve confidently passed a step then as mentioned above, you can move on to the next stage of the milk ladder, using the advice above or according to your dietitian’s guidance if relevant in your situation.

 Ensure you keep the tolerated level of milk in the diet including lower stages.

 In the meantime guidelines state that you should continue to give your child the food that they’ve tolerated on a regular basis.
 This is because continual exposure to allergens has been shown to help reduce sensitivity.